zweimach/ghc/docs/users_guide/glasgow_exts.rst

    then C's rules are in force when compiling A.) The situation is very similar to that for instance declarations.

--  Inside a RULE "``forall``" is treated as a keyword, regardless of any other flag settings.
-Furthermore, inside a RULE, the language extension :ghc-flag:`-XScopedTypeVariables` is automatically enabled; see :ref:`scoped-type-variables`.
+-  Inside a :pragma:`RULE` ``forall`` is treated as a keyword, regardless of any other flag settings.
+Furthermore, inside a :pragma:`RULE`, the language extension :ghc-flag:`-XScopedTypeVariables` is automatically enabled; see :ref:`scoped-type-variables`.

--  Like other pragmas, ``RULE`` pragmas are always checked for scope errors, and are typechecked.
+-  Like other pragmas, :pragma:`RULE` pragmas are always checked for scope errors, and are typechecked.
 Typechecking means that the LHS and RHS of a rule are typechecked, and must have the same type.
 However, rules are only *enabled* if the :ghc-flag:`-fenable-rewrite-rules` flag is on (see